How To Use Gym Equipment For Beginners – SWEAT

 How to use gym equipment correctly

-Now you know what each piece of equipment is used for, here are a few tips to help you to get the best results and stay injury-free in the gym, no matter what machine you’re using!
+Now you know what each piece of equipment is used for, here are a few tips to help you get the best results with the correct form while staying injury-free in the gym, no matter what machine you’re using!

 Adjust the machine to your body